How to Run a Technical SEO Audit in Under 60 Minutes

 Phase 4: Performance Baseline Capture (10 Minutes)

 Performance is a ranking factor, a user experience factor, and an AI crawl efficiency factor simultaneously.
+According to the 2024 Web Almanac performance data, only 43% of mobile websites pass all three Core Web Vitals — meaning the majority of sites are underperforming on the metrics search engines actually use for ranking.
 In 10 minutes you can capture the baseline metrics that determine whether your site's speed is helping or hurting its visibility.
 Focus on three Core Web Vitals metrics: Largest Contentful Paint measures how quickly the main content loads, First Input Delay measures interactive responsiveness, and Cumulative Layout Shift measures visual stability during page load.

 Use field data from Chrome User Experience Report rather than lab data from Lighthouse.
 Lab data tells you what performance could be under ideal conditions.
 Field data tells you what performance actually is for real users on real devices.
 The gap between lab and field performance often exceeds 40 percent, and search engines rank based on field data.
 A site that scores 95 in Lighthouse but has a 4.2-second LCP in the field is a slow site regardless of what the lab says.